-Hi!
-Thanks for stopping by my blog.
-Here’s a little bit about me, and why I started on my ‘quirky cooking’ journey.
+Hi, thanks for stopping by!
+Here’s a little bit about me, and why I started on this ‘quirky cooking’ journey…

 My mum taught me to cook from a very young age, using basic ingredients, and cooking ‘from scratch’.
 We gathered food from the markets, our backyard garden, and local producers, and cooked mostly with what was in season and locally grown.
 We still used some refined ingredients and sugars in our homemade baking (and ate way too much of them!) but I learnt a lot about cooking with whole foods, and am thankful for all mum taught me in my early years.

 When I grew up and started my own family, I worked hard to cook healthy, delicious meals – although I didn’t quite understand at first that healthy eating is more than just ‘homemade’.
 I ground my own grains, baked my own breads, cakes and biscuits, cooked with fresh veggies, and tried to avoid junk food – but my cooking still included plenty of sugar and refined oils and flours, and I didn’t realise this was damaging our health.

 Despite my best efforts at healthy eating, I always seemed to be fighting exhaustion, headaches, food reactions, recurring colds, tummy upsets, skin issues and low weight problems.
 My kids had similar health issues, and my last two babies struggled with breastfeeding and cried constantly.
 I eventually decided it was food intolerances that were the problem.

 My first attempt to ‘fix’ things was to cut out the foods that didn’t agree with us.